mykle1/MMM-AfterShip/README.md

 <em>Advanced users:</em> When you don't like certain automated translations you can put a forced translation JSON file in de MMM-Parcel module directory calle <code>force_trans.json</code>
 Don't worry, the file, if it exists, is ignored by `git pull` so will not be overwritten by an update.
 The file is a JSON formatted text file
 (don't make any JSON syntax errors!) of translation pairs of original texts (in full) and translated texts.
-The traslation translates complete message entries not word by word.
+The translation translates complete message entries not word by word.
 Example:
 ````
 {